The Edit · Founder Insights

 - Visceral fat and waist-to-height ratio.
 What BMI cannot see.
 WHtR above 0.5 outperforms BMI as a metabolic risk marker, and Asians carry more visceral fat at lower BMI than Europeans do.

 - Heart rate recovery.
-A drop of fewer than 12 bpm in the first minute after peak exercise quadruples mortality risk over six years, independent of every other cardiovascular variable.
+A drop of 12 bpm or fewer in the first minute after peak exercise doubles adjusted mortality risk, independent of every other cardiovascular variable.

 - Skeletal Muscle Index.
 32% of Singaporeans aged 60 and above already meet sarcopenia criteria.
 Most have no idea, because nobody has measured them.